Life Imitates Art

 A cinematic short film Directed by Jacob Roberson set to the original song "Story of My Life" by Olaide Banks.
 Shot on location in Houston, Texas at the Buffalo Soldier Museum.

-The film was awarded as an official selection at the Mid South Black Film Festival in Memphis, TN in February 2020.
+"Calloused Hands" was an official selection and laureate at the Mid South Black Film Festival in Memphis, TN in February 2020.